 Creating a core of reusable objects, such as those shown in this chapter, is one of the best things you can do to get started in programming games.
-Not only do you learn the intricate details of every object and component you are representing with the core classes, but you also form a solid framework with which to get your games developed at a much quicker pace.
+Not only do you learn the intricate details of every object and component you are representing with the core classes, but you also form a solid framework with which to develop your games at a much quicker pace.

 In this chapter, I introduced you to the Game Core, a collection of classes I developed for use in my projects and for use in this book.
 I pass the core on to you in hopes you will find it useful in your projects.
-By following the examples in this chapter, and throughout the remainder of this book, you should be able to get a firm grasp on just what the core is capable of doing, and how you can use the core classes.
+By following the examples in this chapter, and throughout the remainder of this book, you should be able to get a firm grasp on just what the core is capable of doing and how you can use the core classes.

-A number of programs that demonstrate the code discussed in this chapter are located on the CD-ROM at the back of this book.
-You can find the following programs in the BookCode\Chap10\ directory:
+A program that demonstrates the code discussed in this chapter is located on the CD-ROM at the back of this book.
+You can find the following program in the BookCode\Chap06\ directory.

-◆ GameCore.
+GameCore.
 This is not a real application project because it contains the complete code for only the Game Core.
 Use this collection of classes as a starting point for your projects.
-Location: \BookCode\Chap10\GameCore\.
+Location: \BookCode\Chap06\GameCore\.

-PART FOUR
+PART III